danferth/todo/README.md

 - [x] **not really ht but...** need to add the new UYF flask with cap and cap to products and images

 ## The big random list
-- [ ] Add tox book and two appnotes to the tech.json file
+- [ ] Add tox book and two appnotes to the tech.json file as well as poster to published works
 - [ ] in tech library two selects for product (line and series) default will be all and once line is selected the series limits to just available.
 - [ ] ability to select product before entering the tech library
 - [ ] links or module to get to other main sections of tech library from each one. *i.e. in videos and link to appnotes keeping the product selected*